-EERE may establish more than one budget period for each award and fund only the initial budget period(s).
+EERE may establish one budget period for each Phase and fund only the initial budget period(s).
 Funding for all budget periods, including the initial budget period, is not guaranteed.
-Before the expiration of the initial budget period(s), EERE may perform a down-select among different recipients and provide additional funding only to a subset of recipients.
+Before the expiration of each budget period(s), EERE will perform a down-select among different recipients and provide additional funding only to a subset of recipients.
+The downselect process is described in Section VI.C.